Research

 The Year Zero AI Budget Pitch: How to Justify $100K-$500K to a Board That Has Seen Zero Internal ROI

 Every existing AI investment framework — CFO decision models, business case templates, ROI calculators — assumes a company has internal data to reference.
-Year
+Year 0 has none.

 March 2026